 As the only national non-profit organization that specifically focuses on addressing economic abuse, CCFWE aims to end coerced debt through efforts made in system change, economic empowerment, research, advocacy, and policy reform.
 To do so, we influence policy-makers, governments, organizations, and community leaders to eliminate systemic financial barriers that impact the economic empowerment of survivors.

-On July, 10th of 2023, CCFWE Executive Director Meseret Haileyesus had the honor to speak in support of Bill 41 at the Legislative Assembly of Ontario in front of the Standing Committee on Justice Policy.
-If passed, this will become a landmark for survivors of human trafficking who are recovering from coerced debt in Ontario, as it prohibits the inclusion of any unfavorable information that resulted from the trafficking on consumer reports.
-This way, creditors will be refrained from collecting any debt caused by trafficking, and it also prevents others from taking into account these debts when survivors apply for future credit, housing, or even employment opportunities.
+On July 10th of 2023, CCFWE Executive Director Meseret Haileyesus had the honour to speak in support of Bill 41 at the Legislative Assembly of Ontario in front of the Standing Committee on Justice Policy.
+Bill 41 was passed in December 2023, becoming a landmark for survivors of human trafficking who are recovering from coerced debt in Ontario.
+The bill prohibits the inclusion of any information that has resulted from trafficking in consumer reports.
+This way, creditors will be prevented from collecting any debt caused by trafficking.
+Further, it prevents the impact of coerced debts when survivors apply for credit, housing, or employment opportunities.

 CCFWE looks forward to tackling coerced debt in similar economic abuse contexts with the government in the future.
 As well, we urge for a similar Act and effort to be extended at a national level, rather than just provincial.